Questions? Ask a Librarian

 - Do you have a notary on staff?

 No. If you need to notarize a form that you will be filing with a Wisconsin court, check with the Clerk of Court's office to find out if they provide notary services.
-Otherwise, check with your bank, look in your local yellow pages or search an online service to locate notary services in your area.
+Otherwise, check with your bank, look in your local yellow pages, or search an online directory to locate notary services in your area.

 - How can I get certified copies?